BLOAT & GASTRIC TORSION

 Bloat symptoms progress to aimless pacing and/or panting which will become rapid and shallow. (watch video, link below) By the time you notice his stomach has visibly increased in size, he could be in serious trouble.
 He will swallow, salivate, and try to vomit but it will be futile if the stomach has already twisted.
 With gastric torsion, his gums will be pale, heart rate becomes rapid and he will progress into shock.

 At this point, there is NO FIRST-AID, get him to the vet immediately!
 The only hope to save him from a gruesome death is surgical intervention.

 The expression is unforgettable.
 Some call it a glassy-eyed look but other owners describe it as a "helpless, stricken" look, as though the dog somehow knows he is dying.
 It isn't the pained look a dog gets from a broken leg.
 I hope you never see that desperate, fatalistic expression.

 Some foods contain saponins, a plant or marine-derived "sudsy" substance which "may aid digestion and/or nutrient absorption."
 Saponins should NOT be in any premium brand of dog food.

 Dogs that are fed only once a day, particularly if given foods containing corn, soy or other gas producing grains, are more likely to bloat.
-In the wild, wolves, coyotes, and especially the big cats, can gorge until they appear “about to burst” with no ill effects because they eat meat and they sleep for hours during digestion.
+In the wild, wolves, coyotes, and the big cats can gorge until they appear “about to burst” with no ill effects because they eat meat and they sleep for hours during digestion.